-Using Hotel Desks for Contactors and Part-Time Workers
+Using Office Hoteling for Contractors and Part-Time Workers

 The concept of hotel desks is a modern one, originating in the last decade.
 It’s a way of optimizing workspaces to accommodate more workers by scheduling desks like a timeshare.
 The practice gets its name from its similarity to hotel bookings: different guests stay in the same room on any given night.
 With a hotel desk, a singular space can be used by many people at different times to drive down the cost of operating that space.